Can the low volatility bargain hold?

 That is also, essentially, what happened in the economy.
 Economists, for a time, were fond of expounding on the idea of the ‘great moderation’, a sort of permanent period of calm brought on by enlightened macroeconomic management.
 It wasn’t a moderation, it was a suppression, and most suppressions ultimately lead to violent reactions.

-David Levy, of economic forecasters The Jerome Levy Forecasting Center, buys into the idea of low rates to the extent that he is giving a 75 percent probability to there being no increases in official U.S. rates through the end of 2019, a zero-interest decade, as it were.
+David Levy, of economic forecasters Levy & Co, buys into the idea of low rates to the extent that he is giving a 75 percent probability to there being no increases in official U.S. rates through the end of 2019, a zero-interest decade, as it were.

 Levy is far more skeptical about the faith put in central banks.
 “Most commentators, both at home and abroad, appear oblivious to critical economic developments while overly interested in monetary policies with dwindling relevance,” he writes in his most recent letter to clients.